EmotiBit/Biometric_Validation_Methods/README.md

 ## What you can do with this repository

 1. **Test your algorithm** - Evaluate algorithm performance using provided datasets
-2. **Add a new test** - Create new test procedures that will be used to evaluate algorithms
+2. **Add a new test** - Create a new test that will be used to evaluate algorithms
 3. **Add a new dataset** - Add new datasets for existing tests for new devices

 ## Definitions